-- A summary of applicable state and federal laws and regulations, including definition of what constitutes a nest or active nest under state and federal law.
-This section shall describe SCE's proposed applicability of the NBMP in the event that state or federal regulations affecting nesting birds may be revised before project implementation. - A list of bird species potentially nesting on or near the ROW or other work areas, indicating approximate nesting seasons, nesting habitat, typical nest locations (e.g., ground, vegetation, structures, etc.), tolerance to disturbance (if known) and any conservation status for each species.
-This section will also note any species that do not require avoidance measures (e.g., rock pigeons). - A list of the types of project activities (construction, operations, and maintenance) that may occur during nesting season, with a short description of the noise, physical disturbance, and lighting resulting from each activity. - A discussion of project activity scheduling, to avoid or minimize project impacts to nesting birds.
+- A summary of applicable state and federal laws and regulations, including definition of what constitutes a nest or active nest under state and federal law. - A procedure for amendment of the NBMP, should there be changes in applicable This section shall describe SCE's proposed applicability of the NBMP in the event that state or federal regulations affecting nesting birds may be revised before project implementation. - A list of bird species potentially nesting on or near the ROW or other work areas, indicating approximate nesting seasons, nesting habitat, typical nest locations (e.g., ground, vegetation, structures, etc.), tolerance to disturbance (if known) and any conservation status for each species.
+This section will also note any species that do not require avoidance measures (e.g., rock pigeons). - A list of the types of project activities (construction, operations, and maintenance) that may occur during nesting season, with a short description of the noise and, physical disturbance, and lighting resulting from each activity. - A discussion of project activity scheduling, to avoid or minimize project impacts to nesting birds.
 Clearing of any vegetation, site preparation in open or barren areas, or other projectrelated activities that may adversely affect breeding birds shall be scheduled outside the nesting season, as feasible.

 Pre-construction nest surveys.
 Pre-construction nest surveys will be conducted prior to any construction activities scheduled during the breeding period.
 For this project, the breeding period will be defined as January 1 through August 31.
 The NBMP shall describe the proposed field methods, survey timing, and qualifications of field biologists.
 Field biologist qualifications will be subject to review by CPUC and BLM.
-The biologists conducting the surveys shall be experienced bird surveyors and familiar with standard nest-locating techniques such as those described in Martin and Guepel (1993).
-Nest surveyors will be instructed to focus their efforts on bird activities and movement to detect nesting activity (e.g., carrying nest materials or food, territorial displays, courtship behavior).
+The avian biologists conducting the surveys shall be experienced bird surveyors and familiar with standard nest-locating techniques such as those described in Martin and Guepel (1993).
+Nest surveyors will be instructed to focus on visual searches for nest locations and observations of their efforts on bird activities and movement to detect nesting activity (e.g., carrying nest materials or food, territorial displays, courtship behavior).
 Surveys shall be conducted in accordance with the following guidelines.